stellarwp/kadence-blocks/readme.txt

 * Fix: Issue with TOC not updating in the editor when allowed headers changes.
 * Fix: Frontend alignment of new icon in advanced text.
 * Fix: Issue with migrating tablet padding in section.
+* Fix: Issue with accordion not migrating with 0 border width.

 = 3.0.20 =
 Release Date: March 1st, 2023